-This recommended practice is oriented to critical path method (CPM) schedul analysis and is applicable only to recovery schedules that take place during execution of the work, and are used to attempt to regain lost time and to cause the project to complete earlier than the current schedule upd to foretasts.
-This RP does not address acceleration schedules which are designed to provide earlier completion to a contract ally required or used to gain time on a project which is not running behind contractual completion.
+This recommended practice is oriented to critical path method (CPM) schedul analysis and is applicable only to recovery schedules that take place during execution of the work, and are used to attempt to regain lost time and to cause the project to complete earlier than the current schedule update foretasts.
+This RP does not address acceleration schedules which are designed to provide earlier completion to proceed any required or used to gain time on a project which is not running behind contractual completion.

-Current status in schedules on projects that require recovery manifoldicate legative float or may show late completion.
-Neither condition matters in the recovery port, and in hoth cases the goal is to eliminate the negative float or bring the predicted completion date back to the earlier, contractual date, or at least reduce that delay to a reasonable minimum.
+Current status in schedules on projects that require recovery manindicate negative float or may show late completion.
+Neither condition matters in the recovery priort, and in both cases the goal is to eliminate the negative float or bring the predicted completion date back to the earlier, contractual date, or at least reduce that delay to a reasonable minimum.